2 women accused of burning 5-year-old girl in voodoo ceremony, police say

-EAST BRIDGEWATER, Mass. - Two women are accused of performing voodoo on a 5-year-old girl who will now have scars on her face for the rest of her life.
+EAST BRIDGEWATER, Ma. - Two women are accused of performing voodoo on a 5-year-old girl who will now have scars on her face for the rest of her life.

 Police said two family friends poured boiling water with chemicals on her face because they thought she was possessed by the devil.